lkodinsson/MARS/Basic/PHB.md

 ### Willpower (WILL)

 Willpower is your ability to resist temptation or supernatural influence, both mental and physical.
 This is not the same as preventing effects that harm the body, but instead those that control the body or mind.
-It is also used to determine whether or not someone seems believable.
+Similarly it allows you to judge whether or not someone seems believable.
+When casting spells it determines the strength of that spell's effect.

 ### Speed (SPD)